7 Benefits of Auto Insurance

 2. Helps Cover Medical Costs for Yourself and Your Passengers

-Learn more >> What Is the Difference Between PIP and Liability Coverage?
+Learn more: What Is the Difference Between PIP and Liability Coverage?

 3. Keeps You in Compliance With State Law

-Drivers in every state except New Hampshire must carry a minimum amount of auto liability insurance.
-(New Hampshire drivers must prove financial ability to cover the cost of a car accident.)
+Except in New Hampshire, drivers in every state and the District of Columbia must carry a minimum amount of auto liability insurance to drive.
+(New Hampshire drivers must prove they're financially able to cover the cost of a car accident if they don't have insurance.)

-Learn more >> Do You Need Car Insurance?
+Learn more: Do You Need Car Insurance?

 4. Helps Pay Off Your Auto Loan or Lease After an Incident

-Since new cars depreciate quickly, you may owe more on your auto loan or lease than the totaled car is worth.
-Guaranteed asset protection (gap) insurance helps bridge that gap by paying the difference between your outstanding balance and the car's value.
+If your car is totaled while relatively new, you might owe more on your auto loan or lease than the totaled vehicle is worth.
+Guaranteed asset protection (gap) insurance can help by covering the difference between your loan or lease balance and the vehicle's value.

 Stop overpaying for insurance